-When you’re starting a new business, there’s plenty of things to take into account – finding suppliers for any physical goods, suitable premises, a strong customer base, and so on.
+When you’re starting a new business, there are plenty of things to take into account – finding suppliers for any physical goods, suitable premises, a strong customer base, and so on.

-But one thing that can often be overlooked is the timing of your launch; in many cases, you might be trying to get up and running as soon as possible, through necessity, but delaying for a month or two can make a big difference.
+But one thing that can often be overlooked is the timing of your launch.
+Through necessity you might be trying to get up and running as soon as possible, but there many considerations for you to weigh up..

 Just as cashflow is important to small businesses and new start-ups, it is equally important to maximise the money coming in during those first few months – and that’s why you should launch when your potential profitability is at its peak.